Your trickiest mortgage cases. Completed with a bit of common sense.

 We make an effort to understand the challenges first time buyers and current home owners have.
 By frequently reviewing and revising propositions and initiatives we want to ensure that we are in the best possible position to support intergenerational housing aspirations.

 Through our support of First Time Buyer initiatives such as Help to Buy, Shared Ownership and relaunching our 95% LTV mortgage range, we aim to ensure we can provide options to First Time Buyers who are unable to rely on the ‘Bank of Mum and Dad’.
-We have also gone one step further and introduced a 98% LTV mortgage, currently unique in the market, which allows us to fulfil our purpose to make a difference and actively find ways to help people have a home.

 Additionally, our Shared Ownership and Help to Buy range includes products for borrowers wishing to remortgage, supporting those who have recently got a foot on the housing ladder but have a limited choice when they come to the end of their current deal.